Stuycs-K/project03-final-10-jobind/DEVLOG.md

 interactions. "robot" would just be the server file.

 ### 2024-01-11 - Established server-client infrastructure.
-Also updated the proposal match scope changes.
+Also updated the proposal to match scope changes.

+### (Weekend of) 2024-01-12 - One must imagine Sisyphus happy